AdobeDocs/marketo.fr-FR/help/marketo/product-docs/additional-apps/seo/keywords/seo-get-suggested-keywords.md

    ![](assets/image2014-9-18-11-3a8-3a3.png)

-1. Super !
+1. Fantastique !
 Votre mot-clé a été ajouté.

    ![](assets/image2014-9-18-11-3a8-3a25.png)